AjinkyaBapat/KatakodaRepo/scenario/step7.md

 Once the download is complete & you see **Success** after each plugin, click on **Manage Plugins**

-Now, the next thing to be set is JDK which we will need to compile & execute our program.
+Now, the next thing to do is to set **JDK** which we will need to compile & execute our program.
 To do that:

  + Make sure you are on **Manage Jenkins** page.